History of Catholic education in the United States: Growth and decline of women's colleges

 By 1955, there were 116 Catholic colleges for women.
 Most—but not all—went co-ed, merged, or closed after 1970.

 Modern era

 Primary and secondary education

-Catholic parochial schools continue to operate, though with less students than in previous eras and with predominantly lay faculty.
+Catholic parochial schools continue to operate, though with fewer students than in previous eras and with predominantly lay faculty.

 Many independent Catholic schools also exist, and they—like many religious orders' educational institutions—often operate apart from diocesan oversight.